Carrefour Logo

-The message of the Carrefour logo is simple and clear: in whatever direction the buyer goes, he will definitely meet the store of the chain.
-The emblem promises: inside; you can choose both exclusive products and a large list of everyday items at affordable prices.
+The message of the Carrefour logo is simple and clear: wherever the buyer goes, they will definitely find a store in the chain.
+The emblem promises: inside, you can choose from both exclusive products and a wide range of everyday items at affordable prices.

 Carrefour: Brand overview